 The Eel River watershed was once the third largest producer of salmon and steelhead in California.
 Salmon numbers have declined alarmingly since the 1950s.
-The longest salmon run in the state, the Eel is a high priority for successfully rebuilding salmon stocks.
-Coho, Chinook salmon and steelhead are all listed on the Endangered Species List.
+As the longest salmon run in the state, the Eel is a high priority for successfully rebuilding salmon stocks.
+Coho, Chinook salmon, and steelhead are all listed on the Endangered Species List.

-The NOAA Restoration Center has taken a watershed approach to the Eel River restoration.
+The NOAA Restoration Center has taken a watershed approach to restoring the Eel River.
 To do so, we partnered with Humboldt County Resource Conservation District, Ducks Unlimited, California Department of Fish and Wildlife, the California Conservation Corps, the Eel River Watershed Improvement Group, Mendocino Redwood Company, Pacific Watershed Associates, and other regional and local groups.

-Restored 400 acres of estuary habitats.
-The Salt River Ecosystem Restoration project restored seven miles of river channel near the mouth of the Eel River.
-Over 380 acres of salt marsh was restored and native riparian vegetation was planted along the streamsides.
-The project significantly reduced flooding of homes and farms in Ferndale, California, and now provides essential rearing habitat for threatened salmon and steelhead.
+- Restored 400 acres of estuary habitat.
+The Salt River Ecosystem Restoration project restored 7 miles of river channel and more than 380 acres of salt marsh.
+Native vegetation was also planted along the stream.
+The project significantly reduced flooding in Ferndale, California, and provided essential rearing habitat for salmon and steelhead.

-Removed the Benbow Dam, opening up 98 miles of spawning grounds.
+- Removed the Benbow Dam.
 In 2016, NOAA and California State Parks removed the Benbow Dam, improving access to over 98 miles of high-quality habitat.
 California’s second largest dam removal improved public safety and liability for the state.

-Improved spawning and rearing habitat in the Eel River headwaters.
-In several major tributaries, sediment sources have been addressed by decommissioning dirt roads that are no longer needed.
+- Improved spawning and rearing habitat.
+In several major tributaries of the Eel River headwaters, sediment sources have been addressed by decommissioning dirt roads that are no longer needed.
 In-stream habitat has been improved by strategically placing large wood in the channel to improve pool habitat, cover, and gravel sorting.